goldenrain62/TaskManagementApis/README.md

 These commands:
 - **dotnet restore**: Downloads all the NuGet packages listed in .csproj file.
 - **dotnet tool install --global dotnet-ef**: installs the EF CLI globally so you can use dotnet ef anywhere.
 - **dotnet ef --version**: verifies if EF CLI works.
-If you see a version number, you're good to go.
+If you see a version number, we're good to go.
 - **dotnet build**: Compiles the project and checks for build errors.
 If you see "Build succeeded", the project is built successfully.
-- **dotnet ef migrations add InitialCreate**: Generates a migration file to define your initial database schema.
+- **dotnet ef migrations add InitialCreate**: Generates a Migration folder storing migration files to define initial database schema.
 - **dotnet ef database update**: Applies the migration and creates the database (if it doesn't exist).